-e from Students and Teachers and action taken

-is made available on institutional website

-the institution may be classified as follows:

-=

-, analysed and action has been taken

-and analysed

-(at least from any two stakeholders)

-cted

-k is made available on institutional website If the institution may be classified as follows: It, analysed, action taken and feedback hosted on ebsite It, analysed and action has been taken It and analysed It (at least from any two stakeholders)
+1.4.1.
+Q n M Institution obtains feedback on curriculum design &amp; delivery and academic performance from Students and Teachers and action taken report on the feedback is made available on institutional website Feedback processes of the institution may be classified as follows: A. Feedback collected, analysed, action taken and feedback hosted on the institutional website B. Feedback collected, analysed and action has been taken C. Feedback collected and analysed D. Feedback collected (at least from any two stakeholders) E. Feedback not collected 20 • Upload supporting document

-Criteria 2- Teaching-Learning and Evaluation (350)
+Criteria 2- Teaching- Learning and Evaluation (350)